KPeedosk/concat-maven-plugin/README.md

   * For selecting different types of concatentation implementations.
 Defaults to requiring a list of files as specified in the basic example.
 * `directory`
   * When using `ConcatenationType.DIRECTORY` specify the directory from which to get all files.
 Natural ordering of the file name is used to sort the files.
+* `startingFile`
+  * When using directory this file will be used as the starting file for concatenation.

 ## Change Log ##